binarapps/baca-react-native-template/docs/docs/deploy/DEPLOY_IOS.md

 </li>
 </ol>

+---

-3.Build and deploy the next versions of the app to TestFlight. 🕐 / 📱
+## Build and deploy the next versions of the app to TestFlight. 🕐 / 📱

 To run this step, ensure that you already have built and deployed the first version of the app (it means, that you need to go through steps 3 and 4 for qa/staging/production version of the app depending on your needs)